keboola/developers-docs/extend/custom-science/quick-start.md

 Name of the table in *Storage* is not important.
 Let's name it **in.c-main.custom-science-example**.

-For instructions on how to create a table, go to [TODO]().
+For instructions on how to create a table, go to [KBC Tutorial](http://help.keboola.com/overview/tutorial/load/).

 The bucket to write the output of the application to has to exist.
 We will use the **out.c-main** bucket.
 The output table will be created automatically.